 The 1900s: Art Nouveau

 "Art Nouveau was the dominant style of fine and decorative pieces between 1890–1910.
 This movement saw everything from furniture and architecture to jewelry and textiles emulate forms of nature, specifically flora," Duggan says.
 While it's hard to replicate Art Nouveau in its true form, we like the idea of adding a statement piece to a minimal room for a point of difference.
 Duggan adds, "The color crimson is particularly characteristic of this movement."

 Thankfully, the Art Deco trend is still prominent, making it easy to source furniture inspired by this era.
 "Unlike its preceding art movement, Art Deco pieces are elaborate and atypical," says Duggan.
 "It was not uncommon to see a combination of multiple materials in one piece during this distinctive, glamorous movement, i.e. a stainless steel-framed sofa upholstered in leather.
 Also, round mirrors and geometric textures became staples during this period."

-We're predicting that this will be the next big trend in interior design, with the use of primary colours making a big comeback this season.
-"Bauhaus combined form and function; and while there was minimal detail in the architecture and applied arts during this movement, Bauhaus made a statement by embracing bold and primary colours," Duggan explains.
+We're predicting that this will be the next big trend in interior design, with the use of primary colors making a big comeback this season.
+"Bauhaus combined form and function; and while there was minimal detail in the architecture and applied arts during this movement, Bauhaus made a statement by embracing bold and primary colors," Duggan explains.
 "Design, architecture, art, textiles, and graphics all come together in the same school."

 1930s: Streamline Moderne